 Morning drive an half hour and hike to Khamsumyuley Temple, this hike will be very interesting that you can see the spectacular view of mountains, Mo chu river and rice paddy field and Punakha valley.
 About one an half hour.
 After hike drive 4hours which is125km to Paro and lunch on the way at local restaurant.
 Afternoon visit the 7th century Kyichu Temple, believed to have been built on a place that resembled a knee of a giant ogress.
 You can play the traditional sport he archery for an hour on the archer ground.
 Evening visit local farmhouse and enjoy the local dinner with family.
 Overnight at the hotel

 Discovering Paro Valley

-Highlights: Hike to the Tiger’s Lair, the most famous Buddhist monastery in the Himalayas, built on a sheer rock face.
+Highlights: Hike to the Tiger’s Nest, the most famous Buddhist monastery in the Himalayas, built on a sheer rock face.

 After breakfast, drive for half an hour and start hiking up to the temple that is renowned in the Himalayan Buddhist world as one of the most popular sites of pilgrimage.
 The five-hour round trip follows an ancient but oft-trodden footpath flanked by water-driven prayer wheels.